-As for the strap, the watch will be supplied with a choice of normal brown or black leather, but there will also be one on a lot more comfortable band crafted from more expensive Barenia leather.
+As for the strap, there will be a choice of normal brown or black leather, but there will also be one on a lot more comfortable band crafted from far more expensive Barenia leather.

-According to official specs, the wristwatch is powered by an ETA 2895-2 self-winding caliber.
-Being a version of the well-known ETA 2892 work-horse movement, it has the original central seconds hand replaced with a small seconds indicator, which is placed at 6 hours.
+According to official specs, the Terrestis Hedonist features the usual ETA 2895-2 self-winding caliber.
+Being a version of the ETA 2892 workhorse, it has the original central seconds-hand replaced with a small seconds indicator at 6 hours.

 Compared to old-school mechanisms that offer the same function, the complication has been simplified in order to cut costs that can sometimes result in the seconds hand “stuttering” from time to time.
-Although that doesn’t affect the movement’s accuracy in any way, it can be really annoying.
-By the way, below is a fine example of a “stuttering” seconds hand (the watch is powered by Miyota 8215 caliber)
+Although that doesn’t affect the movement’s accuracy in any way, it can be annoying.
+By the way, below is a fine example of a “stuttering” seconds hand (courtesy of Miyota 8215 caliber)

 As usual, the movement comes without serious modifications with the list of ahem improvements limited to an oscillating weight that now features the brand’s logo.
-This really a pity since the mechanism is clearly visible through the transparent case back cover and, frankly, I would prefer to look at something more inspiring than a run-off-the-mill mechanism ticking behind the cover.
+This is a pity since the mechanism is visible through the transparent case back cover and, frankly, I would prefer to look at something more inspiring than a run-off-the-mill mechanism ticking behind the cover.

 At this time, the new Fortis Terrestis Hedonist is available only with two dials.
 There is a silver opaline one with something that looks like gold-plated hands, and a lot dressier combination of anthracite background with rhodium-plated (or so it looks) hands and numerals.

-Both color schemes are contrast enough for the watch to be easily read in most lighting scenario.
-As it is often the case when it comes to similarly styled timepieces, the dial lacks even a single drop of Superluminova which makes this watch unusable in darkness.
-Although it is not a serious problem since you can always use one of many portable electronic devices that an average man carries in his pockets and briefcases, I can imagine many situations when the lack of lume could be really irritating.
+Both color schemes are contrast enough for the watch to be easily read in most lighting scenarios.
+As is often the case when it comes to similarly styled timepieces, the dial lacks even a single drop of Superluminova which makes this watch unusable in darkness.
+Although it is not a serious problem since you can always use one of many portable electronic devices that an average man carries in his pockets and briefcases, I can imagine many situations when the lack of lume could be irritating.

 Pricing & Availability